 Furthermore, there is no limitation period for invoking this section.
 Whenever you find herself in financial hardship or the grim situation that financial support is necessary, you can invoke this section.

-The court will grant a monthly allowance in the form of maintenance.
+The court will grant a monthly allowance to the stepmother in the form of maintenance.
 In the meantime, you can also claim interim maintenance until the passing of a final order.